If you’re an application developer you will always have to manage the project deadlines and deliver high-quality code.

 An application lifecycle management comprises six stages.
 The entire lifecycle together helps implement agile software development.
 Let’s check out each stage of the application life cycle management in detail.

-Stage 1: Planning and Design
+1. Planning and Design

-The first stage involves gathering the requirements for the application development.
+The first stage involves gathering the requirements for the app development.
 Connect with all the stakeholders for the application to decide the purpose, business objectives, and need for the application.
 You must create the user stories for the application during the initial planning phase.

 Simultaneously, you can start working on the budget estimate and timeline for app development.
 You might have to think through the wireframes and prototype design based on the user stories you have created.
 During this phase, the development team will get an insight into the detailed tasks to complete.